 Best External Hard Drives for Remote Workers in 2026

 Portable SSD vs. Portable HDD: Which Is Right for Remote Work?

-Portable SSDs (Samsung T7 Shield, SanDisk Extreme, LaCie Rugged Mini SSD) use flash storage — no moving parts.
-They transfer files at 500–2,000 MB/s, withstand drops and vibration without damage, and are generally lighter.
-They cost more per gigabyte than HDDs.
+Portable SSDs (Samsung T7 Shield, SanDisk Extreme, LaCie Rugged Mini SSD) use flash storage.
+No moving parts means they survive drops and vibration.
+They transfer files at 500–2,000 MB/s and generally weigh under 100 grams.
+They cost more per gigabyte.

 How Much Storage Do Remote Workers Need?

-For a typical knowledge worker (documents, spreadsheets, presentations, email archives): 500GB to 1TB provides ample backup capacity for years of work files.
+For a typical knowledge worker — documents, spreadsheets, email archives, presentations — 1TB covers several years of work files.

-For workers with large media files (high-resolution photos, video footage, design project files, engineering assets): 1TB minimum, 2TB preferable.
-Video files in particular grow quickly — a single hour of 4K footage can exceed 50GB.
+For workers with large media: high-resolution photos, video project files, design assets.
+Start at 1TB minimum and 2TB is safer.
+A single hour of 4K footage can exceed 50GB.

-For workers who want comprehensive backup of their entire laptop plus work files: 2TB is the baseline.
-Use the largest capacity HDD for this purpose (better value per GB) and keep a smaller, faster SSD for files you actively work with.
+For comprehensive laptop backup plus work files: 2TB is the baseline.
+Use a large-capacity HDD for full backups (best cost per GB) and keep a fast SSD for files you actively work with between backups.

 Security and Encryption for Work Files

-Remote workers handling sensitive company data should prioritize drives with hardware encryption.
-Hardware-encrypted drives (like the WD My Passport and Seagate One Touch) encrypt data on the drive itself using a password.
-Even if the drive is lost or stolen, the data is inaccessible without the password.
+Drives with hardware encryption (WD My Passport, Seagate One Touch) encrypt data on the drive using a set password.
+If the drive is lost or stolen, the data is unreadable without it.
+This is stronger than software-only encryption against physical access attacks.

+Best External Hard Drives for Remote Workers in 2026